gnzlbg/rfcs/text/0000-benchmarking.md

 pub fn clobber() -> ();
 ```

-Is a read/write barriert: it flushes pending writes to variables "escaped" with
+Is a read/write barrier: it flushes pending writes to variables "escaped" with
 `mem::black_box` to global memory.

 # Drawbacks